leighrobertson512/blog/content/code-em-winter-2017.md

 `02/21/2017`

 #### Nest a List in a Dictionary
 Recall from Week two and three: we have already made a few dictionaries and are familiar with how to access information from them.
 Anytime you want more than one value associated with a key, go ahead and nest a list inside that dictionary.
 We completed a good example of how to do this.
 Consider describing a pizza someone wants to order.
 Sure if you used a list, you could store a list of the pizza toppings; however, you can use a dictionary to effectively describe absolutely everything on the pizza.
-For our example, tow kinds of information are being stored for each pizza; type of crust and a list of toppings.
+For our example, two kinds of information are being stored for each pizza; type of crust and a list of toppings.

 Here's the gist: